Mood Disorders in Children

 Trudy Carlson: If you ever want to chat some other time, I will be happy to come back

 David: We will definitely have you back again.
-Thank you for being our guest and I want to thank those of you left in the audience for coming tonight and participating.
+Thank you for being our guest and I want to thank those of you in the audience for coming tonight and participating.

 Marili: David, I think this was very successful!
 I'm glad I was not working tonight!
 Thanks for your time too!